tmathew0309/airbyte/docs/contributing-to-airbyte/change-cdk-connector.md

 ### Limiting the Impact of Breaking Changes
 Some of the changes listed above may not impact all users of the connector.
 For example, a change to the schema of a specific stream only impacts users who are syncing that stream.

 The breaking change metadata allows you to specify narrowed scopes that are specifically affected by a breaking change.
-If these scopes are defined, Airbyte will only prompt users to take action before upgrading if they are syncing data that is impacted by the breaking change.
 See the [`breakingChanges` entry](https://docs.airbyte.com/connector-development/connector-metadata-file/) documentation for supported scopes.